jupegarnica/tepi/ROADMAP.md

 - [ ] Support for meta `run:` to run shell commands
 - [x] Concurrent test execution
 - [x] Display intereactive
 - [ ] --allow-only to not fail when run in only mode
 - [ ] --allow-empty to not fail when no tests are found
+- [ ] fix interacctive display when running in watch mode